tomhoule/graphql-conf-2025-talks/authorization-in-federated-graphql/slides.typ

 #pause

-- The authorization decisions can however not be tied to the GraphQL query contents
+- The authorization decisions can however not be tied to the GraphQL query data
-  - The GraphQL document itself: what fields are requested, and at what paths (example: `User.friends`)
+  - Inputs to the fields
-  - The data passed in: arguments from literals and variables
+  - Output data returned by the subgraphs

 #pause